nguermond/doculib/README.md

 * search for metadata on [openlibrary.org](https://openlibrary.org/) and [semanticscholar.org](https://www.semanticscholar.org/)
 * metadata includes authors, title, publishing year, tags, bookmark, and DOI/ISBN
 * error permissive search
+* files can be moved or renamed within library

 ## Usage
 Each library points to a unique directory.
 You can choose whether to automatically keep track of all items in that directory to the library,